-Moreover, although we don’t have much direct data from the early vaccine trials, what we do have is reassuring.
+Although we don’t have much direct data from the early vaccine trials, what we do have is reassuring.
 In the phase 3 trial of the Pfizer-BioNTech COVID vaccine, 23 women conceived during the course of the trial, 11 in the placebo group and 12 in the vaccine group.
 Two of these women reported adverse events, but both were in the placebo group.

 Should I Still Get Vaccinated if I Am Undergoing IVF or Another Fertility-Related Procedure?